-In order to meet the reporting requirements as per Provincial legislation, Council must establish the 2018 property tax policies.
-The final tax rates are determined based on the recommended tax ratios and last revised assessment roll (as at May 2018).
-Although these tax policy decisions impact the relative burden by individual property classes, the municipal tax levy to be collected in 2018 was approved earlier this year by Council at \$63,757,390 and remains unchanged.
+In order to meet the reporting requirements as per Provincial legislation, Council must establish the 2019 property tax policies.
+The final tax rates are determined based on the recommended tax ratios and last revised assessment roll (as at May 2019).
+Although these tax policy decisions impact the relative burden by individual property classes, the municipal tax levy to be collected in 2019 was approved earlier this year by Council at \$67,225,340 and remains unchanged.

-It is expected that there are sufficient tax decreases for properties within the commercial and industrial classes to fund the cost of the tax cap within these property classes (with a minor expected shortfall in the commercial class).
+It is expected that there are sufficient tax decreases for properties within the commercial and industrial classes to fund the cost of the tax cap within these property classes.
 There are no tax decreases to fund for multi-residential properties as there are no longer any properties in this class that are capped.
 Legislation requires that shortfalls (if any) must be funded by non-tax revenues such as draws from reserves or by a general tax rate increase for all classes.
-Any shortfall will be charged as an expense against the 2018 Operating Budget.
+Any shortfall will be charged as an expense against the 2019 Operating Budget.